omprakash9/web-dev-challenge/README.md

 There are some basic mocks in `/mocks` -- showing the poor artistry of the random engineer assigned to the task.

  - Fork this project.
+ - Complete the items below using any common front-end libraries only (jQuery, Lodash/Underscore).
+ - Avoid front-end frameworks such as AngularJS and React, Vue, Knockout, Backbone, etc.
- - **Complete the items below using any front end tech you'd like.** (( This must be entirely in the front end.
+ - (( This must be entirely in the front end.
 Server side languages or platforms will be immediately disqualified ))
  - Submit a Pull Request with your changes.
  - Create an issue if you have any questions.